mkershis/milmapcon/README.md

     * False coordinates (Easting, Northing) of the natural origin
     * The reference ellipsoid (i.e. Bessel, Airy, etc.) or the underlying parameters which define them such as the radius of major/minor axis ($a, b$), inverse flattening ($1/f$), scaling factor ($k_0$)

-The data for the supported projections are packaged with the library as a sqlite3 database, but will also be made available on the [GitHub](https://github.com/mkershis/milmapcon) repository for this project in `csv format.
+The data for the supported projections are packaged with the library as a sqlite3 database, but will also be made available on the [GitHub](https://github.com/mkershis/milmapcon) repository for this project in .csv format.